The Centre supports a wide range of current and past projects.

 The Matter of Slavery in Scotland

-This collaborative research project in partnership with the National Museums of Scotland explores the history and legacy of Scotland's connections with the transatlantic slave trade through objects in public collections.
+This collaborative research project in partnership with the National Museums of Scotland explored the history and legacy of Scotland's connections with the transatlantic slave trade through objects in public collections.

 Freedom to Believe: A theatre in education project exploring Caribbean social and religious history